HITECHCRIME/HC_SG143_Getem_Snitch/README.md

 "Sounds kinda like frogs, that's cool, in Colombia we use the word sapo (frog) for snitch."

+Fun fact: the frog-like EQ voice relates to Colombian slang word "sapo" which means... a snitch.

 ## Satsu x MOTHNODE EP

 **Listen now:** x